avcopan/postgres-practice/README.md

  - A tutorial for getting up and running with PostgreSQL/psycopg2 from a system installation (see `from-system-install.md`).
  - A tutorial for learning basic SQL (see `postgresql-tutorial.md`).

-## Resources Databse vs. File System Tradeoffs
+## Database vs. File System Tradeoffs

 General tradeoffs: